 The good news is that these can be achieved in your own time through distance learning courses.
-The Centre of Excellence offers a popular Interior Design Diploma course that can get you started on the path to becoming an Interior Designer.
+Oxbridge Home Learning offer a popular Interior Design Level 3 course that can get you started on the path to becoming an Interior Designer.

-The 150-hour course will give you some insight into the background of Interior Design, as well as introducing you to the work of some great designers of our recent past.
-You will also learn about design elements such as texture and scale, and room elements such as furniture and flooring.
-The final course module will prepare you for life as an Interior Designer by teaching you how to set up a business plan and make a living from your new skills.
+This 60-hour course will give you some insight into the history of Interior Design, as well as introducing you to the work of leading designers.
+You will also investigate design and room elements, before undertaking an interior design project of your own.
+Towards the end of the course, you will learn how to prepare for life as an Interior Designer, including how to develop a business plan and make a living from your new skills.

 This course is available to anyone who dreams about starting a career as an Interior Designer.
-After successfully completing the course, you will receive two certificates; one from the Centre of Excellence and a CPD certificate of accreditation.
+After successfully completing the course, you will receive an NCFE accredited qualification.